mrdoob/three.js/threejs/lessons/threejs-webvr.md

 {{{example url="../threejs-webvr-basic-w-background.html" }}}

-Note: To actually see WebVR you will need a WebVR compatible device.
+Note: To actually see VR you will need a WebXR compatible device.
-I believe most Android Phones can support WebVR using Chrome or Firefox.
+I believe most Android Phones can support WebXR using Chrome or Firefox.
-For iOS you might be able to use this [WebVR App](https://itunes.apple.com/us/app/webvr-browser/id1286543066?mt=8) though in general WebVR support on iOS is unsupported as of May 2019.
+For iOS you might be able to use this [WebXR App](https://apps.apple.com/us/app/webxr-viewer/id1295998056) though in general WebXR support on iOS is unsupported as of May 2019.

-To use WebVR on Android or iPhone you'll need a *VR Headset* for phones.
+To use WebXR on Android or iPhone you'll need a *VR Headset* for phones.
 You can get them for anywhere from $5 for one made of cardboard to $100.
 Unfortunately I don't know which ones to recommend.
 I've purchased 6 of them over the years and they are all of varying quality.
 I've